Howard Chaykin: 1980s

 American Flagg #2 (Nov.
 1983) by Chaykin.
 The piece shows off Chaykin's sense of design, clear lines, fashionable clothing, and American nostalgia and jingoism common to many of his works.

 In 1980 he designed the album cover of The Legend of Jesse James, a concept album about legendary outlaw Jesse James.

 Chaykin had a six-issue run on Marvel's Micronauts series, drawing issues from #13 (January 1980) to #18 (June 1980).
 He went back to Cody Starbuck with a story in Heavy Metal between May and September 1981, in the same painted art style he'd used for the Moorcock graphic novel.

 In June 1980, a story that he collaborated on with Samuel R. Delany, called "Seven Moons' Light Casts Complex Shadows" was published in Marvel's Epic Illustrated #2.

 In 1983, Chaykin launched American Flagg! for First Comics.
 With Chaykin as both writer and artist, the series was successful for First and proved highly influential, mixing all of Chaykin's previous ideas and interests—jazz, pulp adventure, science fiction and sex.
 Chaykin made wide use of Craftint Duoshade illustration boards, which in the period before computers allowed him to add a shaded texture to the finished art.
 American Flagg! made a huge splash at the 1984 Eagle Awards, the United Kingdom's pre-eminent comics awards.
 Chaykin and American Flagg! were nominated for ten awards, eventually winning seven.

 After the first 26 issues of American Flagg!, Chaykin started work on new projects.
-Chaykin's involvement in his original run of the series was that of writer for 29 issues, interior artist for issues #1–12 and 14–26, and cover artist for issues #1–33.
+Chaykin's involvement in his original run of the series was that of writer for 29 issues, interior artist for issues #1–12 and 15–26, and cover artist for issues #1–33.
 He returned to full art and writing for the American Flagg!
 Special one-shot in 1986.
-In 1987, a four-issue run was released, then the title was cancelled and relaunched as Howard Chaykin's American Flagg!, which ran 12 issues.
+In 1988, the title was relaunched as Howard Chaykin's American Flagg!, which ran 12 issues.

 The first new project was a revamp of The Shadow in a four-issue miniseries for DC Comics in 1986.
 Rather than setting the series in its traditional 1930s milieu, Chaykin updated it to a contemporary setting and included his own style of extreme violence.
 In a 2012 interview, Chaykin stated, "The reason I pulled him out of the period was because I thought it would be commercial suicide to do a period character at that point."